engineersubhadip/Git-Tutorial/README.txt

 Therefore only those changes become part of the commit which are in the STAGING AREA.

 Difference between "git rm" and "git restore" -> If we want to move the whole file back to the working stage, we do "git rm".
 Otherwise if we just want the changes to be shifted to the working or staging area we do "git restore".

+How to check the Difference between two commit -> Get the first commitID and the second commitID.
+Then do, "git diff commitID1 commitID2"